kuagabriel8/ip/docs/README.md

 ## Finding

-- partial words will be searched. eg. fin will match finish
+- partial words will be searched. eg. fini will match finish

 **Usage**